tonethar/IGM-330-Fall-2018/weekly/week-02A-notes.md

       `ctx.closePath();`

-     - D) stroke and/or fill the rectangle like so (note that the order of these two calls **will** have an effect on the appearance of the drawing):
+     - D) So we now have a path, but we can't see it.
+Now we need to stroke and/or fill the rectangular path like so (note that the order of these two calls **will** have an effect on the appearance of the drawing):

      `ctx.stroke();`